 Namibian police were baffled by the find, and NASA has taken over the study of the extraterrestrial sphere.
 NASA believes it to be what’s known as a “Composite Overwrapped Pressure Vessel” or COPV.
 COPVs are used to store gas under pressure while in space, and are made of extremely durable materials such as kevlar and carbon fiber.
 This is not the first time such and object has fallen to earth.
 Made to withstand the heat and pressure of reentry, two other COPVs have crashed to Earth recently; one in Australia in 2007, and another in Brazil in 2008.

 For NASA the ball is an example of a growing problem with space junk.
 Space debris has become an increasing danger to both space missions, and in the case of the falling COPVs, to the people who might be hit and killed by these small man-made meteors.

-It remains unknown what spacecraft the COPV originated from, and whether the Nambian government will want to keep ownership over the space trash that fell into their country.
+It remains unknown from what spacecraft the COPV originated, and whether the Nambian government will want to keep ownership of the space trash that fell into their country.